iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ## Switching between versions

-The regular workflow is to use `git checkout` first to switch a branch, checkout a commit, or a revision of a `.dvc` file, and then run `dvc checkout` to sync
+The regular workflow is to use `git checkout` first (to switch a branch or checkout a commit/revision of a `.dvc` file) and then run `dvc checkout` to sync
 data:

 ```dvc